oneeve8/kobble-data/content/markdown.md

 Horizontal rule =

-(Three stars or three underscores)
+(Three stars or three underscores), example:

 ***

 ___
-List = * for a bullet point, or just numbers
+List = * for a bullet point, or just use numbers
 Indented * for a hollow bullet point
 * milk
 * eggs